NewsUKArchive/dextrose/README.md

     generate-html
     clean-stories

-The Dextrose generate-stories command should be run before the run command in following way:
+The Dextrose generate-stories command can be used to work with [react-native-storybook-loader] to dynamically load in stories:

     dextrose generate-stories path/to/your/components/directory